Lipschitz Adaptivity with Multiple Learning Rates in Online Learning: Introduction

 \section{Introduction}

-We consider \emph{online convex optimization} (OCO) of a sequence of convex functions $f_1,\ldots,f_T$ over a given bounded convex domain, which become available one by one over the course of $T$ rounds \citep{ShalevShwartz2011,HazanOCOBook2016}.
-Typically $f_t(\w) = \textloss(\w,\x_t,y_t)$ represents the \emph{loss} of predicting with parameters $\w$ on the $t$-th data point $(\x_t,y_t)$ in a machine learning task.
-At the start of each round $t$, a learner has to predict the best parameters $\w_t$ for the function $f_t$ before finding out what $f_t$ is, and the goal is to minimize the \emph{regret}, which is the difference in the sum of function values between the learner's predictions $\w_1,\ldots,\w_T$ and the best fixed oracle parameters $\u$ that could have been chosen if all the functions had been given in advance.
-A special case of OCO is prediction with expert advice \citep{cesa06}, where the functions $f_t(\w) = \w^\top \vloss_t$ are convex combinations of the losses $\vloss_t = (\loss_{t,1},\ldots,\loss_{t,K})^\top$ of $K$ expert predictors and the domain is the probability simplex.
+We consider \emph{online convex optimization} (OCO) of a sequence of convex functions $\ell_1,\ldots,\ell_T$ over a given bounded convex domain, which become available one by one over the course of $T$ rounds \citep{ShalevShwartz2011,HazanOCOBook2016}.
+Typically $\ell_t(\u) = \textloss(\u,\x_t,y_t)$ represents the \emph{loss} of predicting with parameters $\u$ on the $t$-th data point $(\x_t,y_t)$ in a machine learning task.
+At the start of each round $t$, a learner has to predict the best parameters $\pred_t$ for the function $\ell_t$ before finding out what $\ell_t$ is, and the goal is to minimize the \emph{regret}, which is the difference in the sum of function values between the learner's predictions $\pred_1,\ldots,\pred_T$ and the best fixed oracle parameters $\u$ that could have been chosen if all the functions had been given in advance.
+A special case of OCO is prediction with expert advice \citep{cesa06}, where the functions $\ell_t(\u) = \tuple*{\u, \vloss_t}$ are convex combinations of the losses $\vloss_t = (\loss_{t,1},\ldots,\loss_{t,K})$ of $K$ expert predictors and the domain is the probability simplex.

-Central results in these settings show that it is possible to control the regret with almost no prior knowledge at all about the functions.
-For instance, knowing only an upper bound $G$ on the $\ell_2$-norms of the gradients $\grad_t = \nabla f_t(\w_t)$, the online gradient descent (OGD) algorithm guarantees $O(G \sqrt{T})$ regret by tuning its learning rate hyperparameter $\eta_t$ proportional to $1/(G\sqrt{t})$ \citep{Zinkevich2003}, and in the case of prediction with expert advice the Hedge algorithm achieves regret $O(L\sqrt{T\ln K})$ knowing only an upper bound $L$ on the range $\max_k \ell_{t,k} - \min_k \ell_{t,k}$ of the expert losses \citep{FreundSchapire1997}.
-Here $G$ is the $\ell_2$-Lipschitz constant of the learning task\footnote{We slightly abuse terminology here, because the standard definition of a Lipschitz constant requires an upper bound on the gradient norms for any parameters $\w$, not just for $\w = \w_t$, and may therefore be larger.}, and $L/2$ is the $\ell_1$-Lipschitz constant over the probability simplex.
+Central results in these settings show that it is possible to control the regret with virtually no prior knowledge about the functions.
+For instance, knowing only a $\norm{\cdot}_2$-upper-bound $G$ on the gradients $\grad_t = \nabla \ell_t(\pred_t)$, the online gradient descent (OGD) algorithm guarantees $O(G \sqrt{T})$ regret by tuning its learning rate hyperparameter $\eta_t$ proportional to $1/(G\sqrt{t})$ \citep{Zinkevich2003}, and in the case of prediction with expert advice the Hedge algorithm achieves regret $O(L\sqrt{T\ln K})$ knowing only an upper-bound $L$ on the range $\max_k l_{t,k} - \min_k l_{t,k}$ of the expert losses \citep{FreundSchapire1997}.
+Here $G$ is the $\norm{\cdot}_2$-Lipschitz constant of the learning task\footnote{We slightly abuse terminology here, because the standard definition of a Lipschitz constant requires an upper-bound on the gradient norms for any parameters $\u$, not just for $\u = \pred_t$, and may therefore be larger.}, and $L/2$ is the $\norm{\cdot}_1$-Lipschitz constant over the probability simplex.